 A simple way to protect your computers is to have strong passwords on them.
 Your password policy can encourage employees to change their passwords every three months and to make them hard to guess.
 Like we said, it’s important that passwords include letters, numbers, and special characters.
 That makes them harder to crack than a simple password like abcde.

 Another simple means of protecting your passwords – make sure your employees aren’t in the habit of writing them down and leaving them lying around.
 This is why passwords should be easy to remember but hard to guess.

 10. Consider cyber liability insurance.

 Cyber insurance protects you in the event of a data breach or hack that renders your computers broken.
-It can protect your business from breaches, system failures, and cyber extortion (hackers have gotten quite creative and will sometimes take over a system, demanding ransom for the computer’s release.
+It can protect your business from breaches and cyber extortion (hackers have gotten quite creative and will sometimes take over a system, demanding ransom for the computer’s release.
 Scary.)
 If your business relies heavily on computers or stores the personal information of your customers, you might want to consider adding a cyber policy to your business insurance plan.

 Yes, computers are great.
 They can do lots of cool things and help us run businesses more efficiently.
 Plus, they help businesses connect with clients.
 However, they’re also a huge liability.
 The plastic and metal box sitting on your desk might seem nice and secure, but the danger lies on the inside.
 Don’t forget about your computer risk when you go about creating a disaster response plan for your business.
 Make sure that you take steps to protect your business’s computers and limit your cyber risk.

 If you want a quote for cyber insurance or business insurance, we can help!
 All you have to do is fill out our online quote form or give us a call today and we’d be happy to get you a business insurance quote.
 We can help you identify your risks and stay protected from them.
 We’ll help you create a customized insurance plan that’s just for your business.